Part II: Implementing Your Plan in Brightspace

 Schedule at a Glance

-- Review your syllabus and compile into a schedule at a glance that list the weekly content/topics and activities and assessments (sample provided in CITL template).
+- Review your syllabus and compile into a schedule at a glance the weekly content/topics and activities and assessments (sample provided in CITL Course Setup Kit Template).

 - Add due dates for graded assessments, including sub-components.